jamhed/govaultenv/README.md

 ## Motivation

-Secrets are frequently poorly maintained (never rotated, copied across developers and environemtns, etc, etc), so the intent of this utility is to simplify secrets handling using vault as primary and the only secrets storage.
+Secrets are frequently poorly maintained (never rotated, copied across developers and environments, etc, etc), so the intent of this utility is to simplify secrets handling using vault as primary and the only secrets storage.

 There are two primary use cases:

-1. Securily provide an environment for ops and devs
+1. Securely provide an environment for ops and devs
 2. Provide secrets to kubernetes applications

 ## Usage